awesome-workshop/collaborative-work-gitlab/episodes/02-undoing-locally.md

 The best guide on undoing things before commit is the Git documentation: https://git-scm.com/book/en/v2/Git-Basics-Undoing-Things

-Now as we made the commit already, we need to undo it first with `git reset --soft HEAD^`.
+Now as we made the commit already, we can either undo it first with `git reset --soft HEAD^` or use the option `--amend`.

 ::::::::::::::::::::::::::::::::::::: challenge

-### Exercise 02.3
+### Exercise 02.3 - git reset

 Read the [example](https://git-scm.com/docs/git-reset#Documentation/git-reset.txt-Undoacommitandredo) on how to undo a commit.